You haven’t written a blog post in a while.

 You google a recipe for jalapeno beans and write a list of the groceries you’ll need to make said beans for dinner.

-You slowly admit defeat, you’ve got bloggers block.
+You slowly admit defeat — you’ve got bloggers block 🤷♀️

-Bloggers block is way worse than your ordinary garden-variety writers block because there’s just so much more to get blocked up about.
+With blogging, there’s just so much more to get blocked up about.

-Then you have to think about SEO, images, research, typos, grammar, links, and of course, you also have to be original.
 It’s enough to make you question why you ever started blogging in the first place.

 So, here’s a few ways you can get unblocked, and get your blogging brilliance back on.